SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 --------DESCRIPTION----------
 This flight computer is designed for rockets 2-inches in diameter or greater.
-It has similar functionality as a TeleMega, but without a smart-phone app.
+It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces
 It has flown on multiple M-powered supersonic flights to over 18K feet.
 For large & high-power projects, a backup computer such as the PerfectFlite StratoLogger is strongly recommended.

 --------FEATURES----------
 //1400Hz 3-axis digital 24G and 100G accelerometer data logging